andersle/chemometrics/lectures/README.md

-# Lectures
+# Lecture Notebooks and Examples

-This folder contains jupyter notebooks used in the lectures.
+This folder contains Jupyter notebook examples used in the lectures.